alan2207/bulletproof-react/docs/components-and-styling.md

-# Components And Styling
+# 🧱 Components And Styling

 ## Components Best Practices

-#### Collocate things as close as possible to where it's being used
+#### Colocate things as close as possible to where it's being used

 Keep components, functions, styles, state, etc. as close as possible to the component where it's being used.
+This will not only make your codebase more readable and easier to understand but it will also improve your application performance since it will reduce redundant re-renders on state updates.

-#### Avoid nested rendering functions
+#### Avoid large components with nested rendering functions

+Do not add multiple rendering functions inside your application, this gets out of control pretty quickly.
+What you should do instead is if there is a piece of UI that can be considered as a unit, is to extract it in a separate component.

 ```javascript
 // this is very difficult to maintain as soon as the component starts growing